curtiscarlsen/curtiscarlsen/reference/My ObsidianAdmin/My Obsidian Vault Configurations.md

-# Folders Annotate How Notes are Used
+# Folders Annotate How Notes Are Used In the Vault
 * notes can be used as:
 	* **reference** materials
 	* **chore** reminders